jinworks/CellChat/README.md

 - inference of spatially proximal cell-cell communication between interacting cell groups from spatially resolved transcriptomics
 - expanded database CellChatDB v2 by including more than 1000 protein and non-protein interactions (e.g. metabolic and synaptic signaling) with rich annotations.
 A function named `updateCellChatDB` is also provided for easily updating CellChatDB.
 - new functionalities enabling easily interface with other computational tools for single-cell data analysis and cell-cell communication analysis
-- interactive web browser function to allow exploration CellChat outputs of spatially proximal cell-cell communication
+- interactive web browser function to allow exploration of CellChat outputs of spatially proximal cell-cell communication

 For the version history and detailed important changes, please see the [NEWS file](https://github.com/jinworks/CellChat/blob/master/NEWS.md).

+Please check the [CellChat v2 paper](https://biorxiv.org/cgi/content/short/2023.11.05.565674v1) for a comprehensive protocol of CellChat v2 that is used for both single-cell and spatially resolved transcriptomic data.

 ## Capabilities
 In addition to infer the intercellular communication from any given scRNA-seq data and spatially resolved transcriptomics data, CellChat provides functionality for further data exploration, analysis, and visualization.

-- It is able to analyze cell-cell communication for continuous states along cellular development trajectories.
 - It can quantitatively characterize and compare the inferred cell-cell communication networks using an integrated approach by combining social network analysis, pattern recognition, and manifold learning approaches.
 - It provides an easy-to-use tool for extracting and visualizing high-order information of the inferred networks.
 For example, it allows ready prediction of major signaling inputs and outputs for all cell populations and how these populations and signals coordinate together for functions.
+- It enables comparative analysis of cell-cell communication across different conditions and identification of altered signaling and cell populations.
 - It provides several visualization outputs to facilitate intuitive user-guided data interpretation.

-Check out [our original paper (Jin et al., Nature Communications, 2021)](https://www.nature.com/articles/s41467-021-21246-9) and [CellChat v2 paper](https://biorxiv.org/cgi/content/short/2023.11.05.565674v1) for the detailed methods and applications.

 ## Installation